The calcium blood test measures the level of calcium in the blood.

 - Vitamin D

-Drinking too much milk (2 or more quarts a day or a large amount of other dairy products) or taking too much vitamin D as a dietary supplement can also increase blood calcium levels.
+Drinking too much milk (2 or more quarts or 2 liters a day or a large amount of other dairy products) or taking too much vitamin D as a dietary supplement can also increase blood calcium levels.

 How the Test will Feel

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or slight bruising.
 This soon goes away.

 Why the Test is Performed

 All cells need calcium in order to work.
 Calcium helps build strong bones and teeth.
 It is important for heart function, and helps with muscle contraction, nerve signaling, and blood clotting.

 Your doctor may order this test if you have signs or symptoms of: